Arslanbob

 Arslanbob walnut forest

-The walnut forests that are know as Arslanbob walnut forest are located near the village of Arslanbob in the Southern Kyrgyzstan, 700 km drive south from Bishkek, 80 km from Jalalabad and next to the scenic Babash Ata mountains.
-This unique walnut forest is one the oldest and the most significant forest of its kind in the World.
+The walnut forests that are know as Arslanbob walnut forest are located near the village of Arslanbob (Arstanbap in Kyrgyz) in the Southern Kyrgyzstan, 700 km drive south from Bishkek, 80 km from Jalalabad and next to the scenic and also sacred Babash Ata mountains.
+This unique walnut forest is one the oldest and the most significant forests of its kind in the World.
 Some of its trees are a thousand years old and can reach a height of 30 meters and an unusual 2 meters in diameter.
 It is estimated that these forests are 50 million years old and that there are no other places in the World with as many walnut trees growing in their natural conditions.
 Each year they provide 1500 tons of nuts, 5000 tons of apples and other fruits to be harvested by the local people.

 Walnuts in the Russian language translate as “Greek nut”.
 According to the legends, Alexander the Great was passing through Central Asia with his troops on his way to India.
 While passing through he got poisoned and had a stomach ache and the locals advised to try the Arslanbob walnuts as a cure.
 Surprisingly, it helped.
 Impressed by its healing results, Alexander decided to take some walnuts to his home, and that’s how walnuts became known to the world as the “Greek nuts”.

 Although tourism has grown lately in Arslanbob forests, the same named small village and others in the reagion even more have still stayed mostly unspoiled.
 Friendly homestays provide a warm welcome and you can experience the small town hospitality where the Kyrgyz and Uzbek cultures have mixed together.
+Arslanbob is included in most of our Kyrgyzstan Tours that cover the Southern Kyrgyzstan.

 The harvest of the walnut season starts in autumn (September – October) when thousands of families get involved in the gathering nuts and fruits.
 If you really want to really step off the beaten path, hike to the other smaller villages in this large forest area.